-In this Section, we present the methodology that allows us to take samples with measured [Fe/H], and some estimate of the total luminosity of the system, and use them to provide constraints on the number of discrete stellar systems of different luminosities that can contribute to a given galaxy.
+In this section, we present the methodology that allows us to take samples with measured [Fe/H], and some estimate of the total luminosity of the system, and use them to provide constraints on the number of discrete stellar systems of different luminosities that can contribute to a given galaxy.

-This next Section is fairly technical, so a less statistically-minded reader may want to skip it and continue with Section \ref{sec:apps}.
+The next section is fairly technical, so a less statistically minded reader may want to skip it and continue with Section \ref{sec:apps}.
 The {\tt Python} code implementing the inference method presented in this section is released on GitHub\footnote{\url{https://github.com/segasai/mdf_modeling_paper}}.